alexbejann/bookingsystem-api/README.md

 The administrator/project manager is able to see his team when each one of them are in the office, on-site (based on booking dates).

+The administrator is able to do CRUD operations on the Offices and Workspaces.

+The ROOT can add organizations and delete them as wel.

+The ROOT can assign roles to each user outside of an organization.

+The administrator is able to assign roles only to his organization users.

+The system is multi-tenant supporting multiple roles and organizations.

+The system displayes only the ___not passed___ dates/bookings.

+The user can change only his own password.

 ### Platform users
 The platform is meant for employees of a company that are seeking to book their office time and the office/station that they are going to use during that day at the office.
 The platform can be used also for tenants of a building to book the laundry or anything else that can be booked.